Last reviewed 12 May 2021

 The specific relief for Covid-19 is that all retail, leisure and hospitality businesses with a rateable value of £500,000 or less receive a 100% rate relief in 2020/21.
 The details of the various rate relief schemes are at https://tinyurl.com/busratewales.

 The government is increasing the cash grants to businesses in England that are closed in local lockdowns to help support fixed costs.
 These grants are linked to rateable values and up to £3,000 per month (payable fortnightly) is available compared to the £1,500 every three weeks that was previously available.
-These maximum amounts are paid to business with a rateable value of £51,000 or above for each 14-day period the business is closed.
+These maximum amounts are paid to business with a rateable value of £51,000 or above for each fourteen-day period the business is closed.
 Businesses with a rateable value less than £51,000 will get reduced grants.
 Applications are to be made through the local council’s website.
 Similar grants are payable in Northern Ireland, Scotland and Wales (see below).

-Loans for Businesses
+Loans for businesses

 Various loans are available to businesses.
 These are guaranteed by the government to ensure their availability and the rate of interest.
 The largest businesses can obtain a Covid-19 Corporate Financing Facility.
-This is a one-year commercial paper loan t rates similar to those charged before the Covid-19 crisis.
+This is a one-year commercial paper loan rate similar to those charged before the Covid-19 crisis.
 Businesses with a turnover of over £45 million can apply for Coronavirus Large Business Interruption Loan Scheme loans.
 The government will guarantee 80% of the loan with a maximum loan of up to £25 million for borrowers with a turnover up to £250 million and £200 million for larger businesses.

 SMEs are eligible for the Coronavirus Business Interruption Loan Scheme.
 These loans have no interest or fees in the first year and are 80% guaranteed by the government.
 Loans of up to £5 million are available to businesses with a turnover of up to £45 million with a personal guarantee from the business for the remaining 20%.
 Loans below £250,000 do not require any guarantee.
 It has recently been announced that the government guarantee is being extended so lenders will have the ability to extend the length of the loans from a previous maximum of six years to ten years.

 The bounce back loan scheme for SMEs provides loans of between £2,000 and 25% of turnover.
 The maximum loan available is £50,000 with 100% of the loan guaranteed by the government.
 Loans originally had to be repaid in six years, but that has now been extended to ten years.
-No interest or fees are charged for the first 12 months and interest of 2.5% will be charged after 12 months.
+No interest or fees are charged for the first twelve months and interest of 2.5% will be charged after twelve months.
 Interest only payments can be made for a period of up to six months (and this facility can be utilised three times in the period of the loan) and an application can be made to suspend payments for up to six months (but only on one occasion and only after at least six payments have been made).The scheme is open to applications up until 31 January 2021.
 Loans are available to businesses that are based in the UK, established before 1 March 2020 and have been adversely impacted by the coronavirus.
 Bounce back loans cannot be claimed by businesses that are claiming Business Interruption Loan Schemes, Large Business Interruption Loan Schemes and the COVID-19 Corporate Financing Facility.

 The Future Fund provides government loans to UK based companies for amounts of £125,000 to £5 million subject to equal matching by private investors.
 The scheme is open to applications until 31 January 2021 and applications are to be made to the British Business Bank.
 These loans are convertible loans for businesses that rely on equity investment and are unable to access other government business support programs as they are either pre-revenue or pre-profit.

-VAT and Income Tax
+VAT and income tax

 Employers are eligible for a temporary income tax and national insurance contributions exemption where they reimburse employee costs for necessary equipment purchased by employees to enable them to work from home.

-VAT payments to HMRC have been deferred for the period 20 March to 30 June until 31 March 2021.
+VAT payments to HMRC were deferred for the period 20 March to 30 June until 31 March 2021.
 This no longer needs to be paid as a lump sum, but can be paid in 11 repayments in the 2021-22 financial year; no interest is due on these deferred amounts.
 HMRC will introduce and opt-in process in the New Year.

 In addition, there is a deferral of the self-employed personal income tax for taxpayers with up to £30,000 in income tax liabilities.
 These payments will benefit from a 12-month extension.
-Thus, payments deferred from July 2020 and those due in January 2021 do not need to be paid until January 2021.
+Thus, payments deferred from July 2020 and those due in January 2021 did not need to be paid until January 2021.
 Other time to pay tax liabilities can also be agreed with HMRC for other tax and VAT liabilities.

 The government has created the future fund to support high growth companies that are facing financial difficulties.